-- 709.3.
+- 710.3.
 You must ensure that it's clear at all times whether a permanent you control is flipped or not, both when it's untapped and when it's tapped.
-Common methods for distinguishing between flipped and unflipped permanents include using coins or dice to mark flipped objects. - 709.4.
+Common methods for distinguishing between flipped and unflipped permanents include using coins or dice to mark flipped objects. - 710.4.
 Flipping a permanent is a one-way process.
 Once a permanent is flipped, it's impossible for it to become unflipped.
 However, if a flipped permanent leaves the battlefield, it retains no memory of its status.
-See rule 110.5. - 709.5.
+See rule 110.5. - 710.5.
 If an effect instructs a player to choose a card name and the player wants to choose a flip card's alternative name, the player may do so.

-710. Leveler Cards
+711. Leveler Cards

-- 710.1.
+- 711.1.
 Each leveler card has a striated text box and three power/toughness boxes.
-The text box of a leveler card contains two level symbols. - 710.2.
+The text box of a leveler card contains two level symbols. - 711.2.
 A level symbol is a keyword ability that represents a static ability.
 The level symbol includes either a range of numbers, indicated here as "N1-N2," or a single number followed by a plus sign, indicated here as "N3+."
 Any abilities printed within the same text box striation as a level symbol are part of its static ability.
-The same is true of the power/toughness box printed within that striation, indicated here as "[P/T]." - 710.2a "{LEVEL N1-N2} [Abilities] [P/T]" means "As long as this creature has at least N1 level counters on it, but no more than N2 level counters on it, it has base power and toughness [P/T] and has [abilities]."
+The same is true of the power/toughness box printed within that striation, indicated here as "[P/T]."

-- 710.2b "{LEVEL N3+} [Abilities] [P/T]" means "As long as this creature has N3 or more level counters on it, it has base power and toughness [P/T] and has [abilities]." - 710.3.
+- 711.2a "{LEVEL N1-N2} [Abilities] [P/T]" means "As long as this creature has at least N1 level counters on it, but no more than N2 level counters on it, it has base power and toughness [P/T] and has [abilities]." - 711.2b "{LEVEL N3+} [Abilities] [P/T]" means "As long as this creature has N3 or more level counters on it, it has base power and toughness [P/T] and has [abilities]." - 711.3.
 The text box striations have no game significance other than clearly demarcating which abilities and which power/toughness box are associated with which level symbol.
-Leveler cards each contain only one text box. - 710.4.
+Leveler cards each contain only one text box. - 711.4.
 Any ability a leveler card has that isn't preceded by a level symbol is treated normally.
-In particular, each leveler permanent has its level up ability (see rule 702.86) at all times; it may be activated regardless of how many level counters are on that permanent. - 710.5.
-If the number of level counters on a leveler creature is less than N1 (the first number printed in its {LEVEL N1-N2} symbol), it has the power and toughness denoted by its uppermost power/toughness box. - 710.6.
-In every zone other than the battlefield, a leveler card has the power and toughness denoted by its uppermost power/toughness box.
+In particular, each leveler permanent has its level up ability (see rule 702.87) at all times; it may be activated regardless of how many level counters are on that permanent. - 711.5.
+If the number of level counters on a leveler creature is less than N1 (the first number printed in its {LEVEL N1-N2} symbol), it has the power and toughness denoted by its uppermost power/toughness box. - 711.6.
+In every zone other than the battlefield, a leveler card has the power and toughness denoted by its uppermost power/toughness box. - 711.7.
+Some enchantments have the subtype Class and associated abilities that give them a class level.
+These are not level up abilities and class levels do not interact with level counters.
+See rule 717, "Class Cards."

-711. Double-Faced Cards
+712. Double-Faced Cards